duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 If the pure RL agent in 3 fails to follow the straight road in the simulator, then we can approximately conclude that the DARLA agent did improve over the pure RL agent in term of data efficiency for the overall training, including the training of its perception model.

-For both training steps of the pure RL agent, if the DARLA stays in lane over a greater distance or if the mean of its distance to the center of the lane is inferior to that of the pure RL in case both succeeds to get to the end, then it will have improved its performance over the pure RL agent in domain adaptation.
-If DARLA beats pure RL agent in 3, then it would have beaten the pure RL methode in domain adaptation even with overall the same training time.
-But if it only beats the pure RL agent in 2, then it would have improved the domain adaptation for equivalent RL training time.
+For both training steps of the pure RL agent, if the DARLA stays in lane over a greater distance, or if the mean of its distance to the center of the lane is inferior to that of the pure RL (in the case when both succeed to get to the end), then it will have improved its performance over the pure RL agent in domain adaptation.

+If DARLA beats the pure RL agent in 3, then it would have beaten the pure RL method in domain adaptation even with overall the same training time.
+But if it only beats the pure RL agent in 2, then we would conclude it has improved the domain adaptation for equivalent RL training time.

 ## Contribution / Added functionality {#improving-rl-baseline-final-contribution}